NVAnjelo/nvanjelo.github.io/content/en/documentation/code/Classes/classRivet_1_1HepMCHeavyIon.md

 the number of inelastic nucleon-nucleon collisions.

-Note that a one participating nucleon can be involved in many inelastic collisions, and that inelastic also includes diffractive excitation. <a href="http://example.org/classes/classrivet_1_1a/">A</a> negative value means that the information is not available.
+Note that a one participating nucleon can be involved in many inelastic collisions, and that inelastic also includes diffractive excitation.
+A negative value means that the information is not available.

 ### function N_Nwounded_collisions